Krazete/sgm/README.md

 Base fighter names, quotes, stats, and ability names are not included in these searches.

+If you include a hash property in the URL, the website will initialize with the hash property in the search box.
+For example, opening https://sgm.netlify.com/#Bad%20Hair%20Day will only show Bad Hair Day's card upon page load.

 ##### Shorthand

 The variant data object keys are included in variant name searches because keys often include common shorthand.